The New Default. Your hub for building smart, fast, and sustainable AI software

 What Are Open-Source LLMs?
 Core Concepts Explained

-This is fundamentally different from traditional open-source software, where you get access to the source code itself.
-With LLMs, you're getting access to the finished, trained model - the result of millions of dollars and massive computational resources spent on training.
+With LLMs, you get the finished, trained model, which is the result of millions of dollars and massive computational resources spent on training.

 Key Concepts To Know About Open-Source LLMs